-Role of the TVI with Preschoolers Who Are Blind or Visually Impaired
+Role of the TVI with Preschoolers Who Are Blind or Low Vision

-Teachers of students with visual impairments often referred to as TVIs, are trained and certified to teach visually impaired students, including those with additional disabilities, the special skills that they need to learn in order to participate in the regular school program.
-This teacher will also work with the other members of your visually impaired child’s educational team to help them understand the best ways of working with a child who is blind or has low vision.
+Teachers of students with visual impairments often referred to as TVIs, are trained and certified to teach students with blindness or low vision, including those with additional disabilities.
+The TVI will teach special skills that they need to learn in order to participate in the regular school program.
+This teacher will also work with the other members of the educational team to help them understand the best ways of working with a child who is blind or has low vision.

 The TVI will teach a wide array of skills and subjects and have a variety of responsibilities.
 The particular services your preschooler receives from a TVI will depend on your child’s individual needs and abilities, but they are likely to include the following.

 Expanded Core Curriculum Skills